sfu-bigdata/bd-glossary/Glossary.md

 Refers to the massive amounts of [data](#data) generated around the world that is too large, complex or varied for traditional processing software.
 Its potential to be analyzed for valuable information is enabled by technology such as [advanced research computing](#advanced-research-computing). [^7],[^8] [#disciplines](#disciplines)

+### Big data isn't always big.

+Many describe it with “[The Four V’s](http://www.ibmbigdatahub.com/infographic/four-vs-big-data)” and there exist other definitions as well, including the [5 Vs](https://bicorner.com/2015/04/17/why-only-one-of-the-5-vs-of-big-data-really-matters/)' or [7 V's](http://dataconomy.com/seven-vs-big-data/). [#disciplines](#disciplines) [#lesson-04](#lesson-04)

+- Volume: includes the amount of data.
+- Velocity: is data that arrives quickly and constantly, for example, streaming data.
+- Variety: includes many differently-structured (or less-structured) input data sets.
+- Veracity: is some data that might be incorrect or of unknown correctness.

 ### CAUSAL INFERENCE

 Determines whether observations made in one variable are the reason for an effect observed in another variable, possibly occurring at a later time.
 See also [correlation mining](#correlation-mining) and [predictive analytics](#predictive-analytics). [#data-analysis](#data-analysis)